What Is The Relationship Between Cohesion And Capillary Action

 Understanding the relationship between cohesion and capillary action can be beneficial in many ways.
 Cohesion is the force of attraction between molecules of the same type, while capillary action is the ability of a liquid to flow in narrow spaces without the assistance of an external force.
 Together, these two forces are the driving force behind many natural phenomena, such as the formation of raindrops, the absorption of water into plants, and the movement of liquids through a porous material.

-ALSO READ: What'S The Relationship Between Wavelength And Frequency
+ALSO READ: Relationship Between Temp And Volume

 By understanding this relationship, we can gain insight into the physical world around us and use that knowledge to create new technologies and applications.